williamgturner/myblog/src/pages/blog/devlog0/tools-of-the-trade.md

 <br/>

 There's some boilerplate code to copy, thankfully there are some [example programs](https://examples.libsdl.org/SDL3/).
-The *points* program shows me how to draw individual pixels to the screen; here's what I'm aiming for:
+The *points* program shows how to draw individual pixels to the screen; here's what I'm aiming for:
 <div class="flex flex-col items-center my-4">
   <img src="/images/posts/devDiary0/0.2/pixel.png" alt="Black application window with single white pixel" class="w-1/2 h-auto" />
   <small class="block text-center">Single white pixel!</small>
 </div>
 <br/>

-The render loop is located within the `SDL_AppIterate` function.
-Each iteration I'll clear the screen by setting my draw colour to black, calling the clear function, changing to the colour I want to draw, drawing my points, and finally calling the `SDL_RenderPresent` function to push to the screen!
+The render loop is located within the `SDL_AppIterate()` function.
+Each iteration I'll clear the screen by setting my draw colour to black, calling the clear function, changing to the colour I want to draw, drawing my points, and finally calling the `SDL_RenderPresent()` function to push to the screen!

 <br/>